 - Improved self-confidence

-If you are ready to learn more about how a breast lift can improve your look, request a consultation online with Dr. Steele, or call my office at 712-224-8677.
-He serves patients in Sioux City, IA and surrounding communities and he welcomes patients who wish to travel from Sioux Falls, SD and Omaha, NE.
+If you are ready to learn more about how a breast lift can improve your look, request a consultation online with Dr. Steele or call our office at 817-731-5330.
+We serve patients in Fort Worth, TX and surrounding communities and we welcome patients who wish to travel from outside the Dallas-Fort Worth Metroplex.

 There are three main types of breast lift incisions.
 Depending on the extent of breast ptosis (sagging), Dr. Steele will determine the best approach.
-The addition of an implant may also affect the incision location.
-Generally a “vertical” type breast reduction with preservation of the blood/nerve supply from the upper/inner aspect of the breast is performed with one of the following incision patterns:
+The addition of a breast implant may also affect the incision location.
+Generally, a “vertical” type breast reduction with preservation of the blood/nerve supply from the upper/inner aspect of the breast is performed with one of the following incision patterns:

 Breast lift surgery is typically performed on an outpatient basis with general anesthesia.
 Typical surgery time ranges between 2-3 hours depending on the extent of sagging.
 Most patients can return to work within one week, although activity restrictions last up to 6-8 weeks depending on the procedure.